Natural Nitrification Inhibitors and Novel Biofertilizers for Agriculture

-This research line aims to develop new technologies and cultivation methods aimed at reducing nitrate contamination of agricultural systems and therefore contamination of aquifers, nearby lagoons and the crops themselves.
+This research line aims to develop new technologies and cultivation methods focused on reducing nitrate contamination in agricultural systems and, consequently, the pollution of aquifers, nearby lagoons, and crops themselves.

-The use of nitrification inhibitors (NIs) slow the microbial conversion of nitrogen forms to nitrate and reduce the risk of loss through leaching.
-Chemical nitrification inhibitors are widely studied, however, the literature available on the potential use of organic alternatives are scarce.
-Studies on the isolation of active compounds to develop standardised and effective commercial products are still scarce.
-The research group are very interested in the development of extraction and isolation techniques with green solvents for natural NIs derivated from the olive industry
+The use of nitrification inhibitors (NIs) slows down the microbial conversion of ammonium into nitrate, thereby reducing nitrogen losses through leaching.
+Although chemical nitrification inhibitors have been widely studied, the available literature on the potential use of organic alternatives remains limited.
+In addition, studies focused on the isolation of active compounds for the development of standardized and effective commercial products are still scarce.
+Our research group is particularly interested in developing extraction and isolation techniques using green solvents to obtain natural NIs derived from agricultural residues.

-These approaches are very interesting in the case of the problems associated with the Mar Menor lagoon (Region of Murcia, Spain), the largest saltwater lagoon in Europe, which has shown an abrupt deterioration of water quality, raising great environmental and social concerns.
-Solutions to the problem will be sought through three approaches: (i) use of nitrification inhibitors of natural origin during crop production; (ii) use of microbial fuel cells associated with crops for denitrification of agricultural system and (iii) use of microbial fuel cells associated with built wetlands for the denitrification of wastewater.
+These approaches are especially relevant in the context of the environmental problems associated with the Mar Menor lagoon (Region of Murcia, Spain), the largest saltwater lagoon in Europe, which has experienced a severe deterioration in water quality, raising major environmental and social concerns.

 This web has been created by the cofinancial support of: